kabukky/journey/README.md

 Write plugins in Lua to implement custom behavior when generating pages.
 Learn how to do it on the [Wiki](https://github.com/kabukky/journey/wiki/Creating-a-Journey-Plugin)!

 #### Good stuff available right away
 Use Ghost themes to design your blog.
 There's already a great community of designers working on Ghost compatible themes.
 Check out the [Ghost Marketplace](http://marketplace.ghost.org) to get an idea.
+You can also migrate your existing Ghost installation to Journey with [a few simple steps](https://github.com/kabukky/journey/wiki/Migrating-from-Ghost-to-Journey).

 #### Good stuff to come
 Hopefully.
 Planning the future of Journey, high priority goals are support of MySQL, PostgreSQL, and Google App Engine.